Trends

 Does the number of valid 52-week full outcome claims for employment in the 12-month period for people with disability vary between states and territories?

 The data in the graph and the table below show the number of valid 52-week full outcome claims for employment in the corresponding 12-month period for people with disability (aged 15 and over), grouped by Australian states and territories.
-In 2022–23, there were 9,430 claims made in New South Wales, compared with 98 claims in the Northern Territory.
+In 2024–25, there were 6,917 claims made in New South Wales and 78 claims in the Northern Territory.

 Source: